Skip to content

 Hail damage costs in Littleton, CO

-Littleton, located in Arapahoe County within the Denver-Aurora-Lakewood metropolitan area, experiences hail damage risk typical of Colorado Front Range communities.
-For a standard 2,000 square foot roof repair, homeowners can expect costs ranging from $5,776 on the low end to $8,344 at the high end, with a typical repair running $7,060.
+Littleton, located in Arapahoe County within the Denver-Aurora-Lakewood metropolitan area, faces lower hail risk compared to other Front Range communities.
+When hail damage does occur to a typical 2,000 square foot roof, repair costs in Littleton range from $5,776 to $8,344, with most repairs averaging $7,060.

 Hail risk score